RWParsons/circacompare/README.md

 # Installation

-Firstly, install devtools if you have not already
+If you have not done so already, install `devtools` using the following code:

 ```
 install.packages("devtools")
 ```

-Then, install circacompare directly
+Then, install circacompare directly using the following code:
 ```
 devtools::install_github("RWParsons/circacompare")
 ```